fredr/data-exporter/README.md

 ```

 ### Configuration file
-In the configuration file all scraped metrics are configured.o
+In the configuration file all scraped metrics are configured.

 ```
 metrics: [<metric_config>]